rudy4682/WigShop/README.md

 You can find a more detailed version of our theme code principles in the [contribution guide](https://github.com/Shopify/dawn/blob/main/.github/CONTRIBUTING.md#theme-code-principles).

 ## Getting started
-We recommend using Dawn as a starting point for theme development.
-[Learn more on Shopify.dev](https://shopify.dev/themes/getting-started/create).

-> If you're building a theme for the Shopify Theme Store, then you can use Dawn as a starting point.
-However, the theme that you submit needs to be [substantively different from Dawn](https://shopify.dev/themes/store/requirements#uniqueness) so that it provides added value for merchants.
-Learn about the [ways that you can use Dawn](https://shopify.dev/themes/tools/dawn#ways-to-use-dawn).

-Please note that the main branch may include code for features not yet released.
-The "stable" version of Dawn is available in the theme store.
+This theme is built specifically for the WigShop store and includes custom variant picker, search functionality, and product display features.

+### Design and support by Adams Computer & Network

 ## Staying up to date with Dawn changes

-Say you're building a new theme off Dawn but you still want to be able to pull in the latest changes, you can add a remote `upstream` pointing to this Dawn repository.
+Say you're building a new theme off WigShop/Dawn but you still want to be able to pull in the latest changes, you can add a remote `upstream` pointing to the Dawn repository.

 1. Navigate to your local theme folder.
 2. Verify the list of remotes and validate that you have both an `origin` and `upstream`: